-When purchasing, also be cautious if you see "lime powder".
+When purchasing, also be cautious if you see “lime powder”.
 It may be lime (as in the fruit) flavoured powder, which is completely different.
-While it would not be unsafe to soak your pickles in it, it would surely cause everyone at the church picnic to pucker up as they never have before.
+While it would not be unsafe to soak your produce in it, it may cause everyone at the church picnic to pucker up as they never have before.

 Pickling lime usage by reputable home canning sources